 Outbound marketing may also be referred to as ‘interruption marketing’ and has a more overtly salesy feel about it.

 Most people have grown up surrounded by this kind of marketing.
 You will find it in the form of television adverts, billboards, radio and ad pages in magazines and newspapers.

 This is usually reflected by marketing activity such as emails, direct mail sent through the post or leaflets and sales letters.
 The company is putting out communications in the hopes of getting something back.
-How this differs from inbound marketing is that it actively interupts a consumer’s day as opposed to building an online presence which the consumers then find themself through online searches.
+How this differs from inbound marketing is that it actively interrupts a consumer’s day as opposed to building an online presence which the consumers then find themself through online searches.

 Events, shows and stunts

-This could relate to events and shows put on for the sole purpose of marketing or advertising a brand or their product, as well as sponsorship and stunts.
+This could relate to events and shows put on for the sole purpose of marketing or advertising a brand or product, as well as sponsorship and stunts.
 These are usually about raising visibility and awareness, involve significant outlay, and are less organic than letting potential customers come to you.
 They are designed to drum up interest and hype and capture attention.

 Traditional publicity involves putting out a message via the media, including press releases or statements sent to newsrooms, influencers and newspapers/magazines.
 The strategy here is that the message will be picked up on to actively put your brand in front of consumers.

 As the name suggests, PR is all about raising publicity – it is about making connections with the public – so it is typically seen as a form of outbound marketing.

 The job of PR is to put out messages to raise a company’s profile or counteract bad press.
 It involves considerable time and expense to organise and facilitate this outreach strategy, which is why PR is considered outbound marketing.
 Yet even in the age of inbound marketing and optimised web pages, PR is still an invaluable part of any marketing strategy.